-Check out Joel’s great interview with Director Aaron Posner above!
+Check out Joel’s great interview with Writer/Director Aaron Posner on YouTube!

 The plot is a simple variation on girl loves boy and wants to get married but her inheritance gets in the way.
 There is a stranger a murder and then, well, you will have to see the show.
 I have been sworn to secrecy.

 I must say that each and every performer in this show gives a slam bang performance.
 Aaron Posner’s direction has every scene smoothly transitioned into another and Karma Camp’s choreography has the floors stompin’.
 Local favorite SHERRI EDELEN (Sally Gray), Dave Manning (Clem, Rev Hurley), Anthony Lawson (John Gray), Erin Weaver (Mary Gray), Ben Dibble (Hugh Gregory), Thomas Adrian Simpson (David Gray & The Sheriff), Scott Greer (The Stranger) all sing, dance and deliver comic wit with enthusiasm and flair.
 Musical standouts are “When Mary is Married” by Ms. Edelelen and Mr. Lawson and the wonderful “God’s World” by Mr. Manning and Company.

 I cannot over emphasize how funny A Murder, A Mystery And A Marriage is, The word play with “Hugh” and lines like “Toast only gets buttered on one side” and “I can see through you like poop in a goose” had the audience cackling throughout the entire show.
 This is one of those shows where everything works from beginning to the end.
 In the end the cast got a standing ovation, it was well deserved!
 If you did not order your tickets when I asked you to earlier now is the time.